Mohit-Kucheriya/Ultimate_JavaScript/02-Fundamentals-Part-2/notes.md

 16. We can actually mutate the array by changing the values of the elements even though they are declared with const, but we simply can't replace the entire array with a new array.

+17. Difference between Array and Object, is that in Objects, the order of the values doesn't matter, but in Array, the order matters, when we want to retrieve them.

+18. Arrays for more order data, and Objects for more un-structured data.

+19. Undefined is what we get, when we try to access a property of an object that doesn't exist.

+20. JS gives us access to a special variable called this, which refers to the object itself.

+21. 'this' keyword is used to refer to the object that is calling the function or method.

+22. Arrays are actually also objects, they are just a special kind0 of object and so they have functions, or in other words, they have methods that we can use to manipulate them like push, pop, shift, unshift, splice, etc.

+23. While-loop is more versatile than for-loop, because it can be used to execute a block of code as long as a condition is true.
+But all the while-loop really needs is the condition, which needs to stay true it to keep running.
+And that condition can be any condition, it doesn't have to be any counter at all.